Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Experiment

-(4) \textbf{Our proposed model surpasses all baselines, by effectively modeling the dynamic heterogeneous graph and incorporating task-adjusted disentanglement.
-This leads to an average improvement of about 10\% in MALE across all categories, along with a substantial advancement of over 30\% in LogR$^2$ for fresh and immediate papers. } First, compared with traditional citation/cascade prediction models, it exhibits superior generalization and practicability through the fusion of content and context information within citation networks, as well as the disentanglement power.
-Furthermore, we consider the unique properties of citation networks to encode complex high-order structural and temporal information, thereby outperforming common DGNNs.
-More importantly, our model introduces interpretability from disentanglement models without compromising performance and further adapts to the task for enhanced improvement.
+(4) \textbf{Our proposed model surpasses all baselines by effectively modeling the dynamic heterogeneous graph and integrating task-adjusted disentanglement.} This results in an average improvement of approximately 3\% in MALE across all categories, alongside a significant advancement of over 10\% in LogR$^2$ for fresh and immediate papers.
+Initially, compared to traditional citation/cascade prediction models, it demonstrates superior generalization and practicability through the fusion of content and context information within citation networks, coupled with its disentanglement capabilities.
+Furthermore, we leverage the unique properties of citation networks to encode complex high-order structural and temporal information, thereby outperforming common dynamic GNNs.
+Crucially, our model introduces interpretability from disentanglement models without sacrificing performance and further adapts to the task for enhanced improvement, thus surpassing the best dynamic citation prediction model, H$^2$CGL.